rishabhoswal/detect_carton/README.md

 # Training YOLOv3

 Now that we know what all different components are needed for training, let’s start the training process.
 Go to the darknet directory and start it using the command as following:
-'cd ~/darknet'
+`cd ~/darknet`
-'./darknet detector train /path/to/object/darknet.data /path/to/object/darknet-yolov3.cfg ./darknet53.conv.74 > /path/to/object/train.log'
+`./darknet detector train /path/to/object/darknet.data /path/to/object/darknet-yolov3.cfg ./darknet53.conv.74 > /path/to/object/train.log`

 Make sure you give the correct paths to darknet.data and darknet-yolov3.cfg files in your system.
 Let’s also save the training log to a file called train.log in your dataset directory so that we can progress the loss as the training goes on.